AndrikSeeger/Predicate_Logic_Compiler/README.md

 * GCC
 * Make

 With those prerequisites met you can simply run ```make``` for the ```main.c``` file and build the compiler program.
-Using your desired file as the first input argument for the resulting program you can use the compiler to analyze PREDLOG1-code.
+You can use the compiler to analyze your PREDLOG1-code, when using your desired file as the first input argument executing the compiled program.

 ## Language